Stars keep hot start going with 2-1 OT win over Red Wings - WHIZ News

 Klingberg’s shot from just inside the blue line was set up by the penalty Justin Dowling drew when a nice move in the neutral zone gave him a run at Greiss.
 Filip Hronek was called for slashing on Dowling’s shot attempt.

-Pavelski won the ensuing faceoff and Gurianov fed the puck to Klingberg, whose shot through traffic appeared to have been tipped but went over Greiss’ left shoulder untouched.
+Pavelski won the ensuing faceoff and Denis Gurianov fed the puck to Klingberg, whose shot through traffic appeared to have been tipped but went over Greiss’ left shoulder untouched.
+Pavelski’s assist was his 800th career point.

+Klingberg has a goal and five assists after the high-scoring defenseman tied his career high with three assists in the opener coming off a strong performance in the playoff bubble in helping Dallas reach the Stanley Cup Final.

+“You go back to the playoffs in Edmonton and Klinger was our best defenseman,” coach Rick Bowness said.
+“He wants the ball right now.
+He was that way in the playoffs.
+He wants to be out there in key situations.”

 ANOTHER SIDELINED STAR